ryu1kn/vscode-text-marker/README.md

 ## Features

-Highlight text you want them to stand out.
+Highlight the text you want them to stand out.

 ## Commands

 * `TextMarker: Mark text`

+    Mark the selected text for highlighting

 ## Release Notes